wdrach/cryptorx/README.md

 # cryptorx
 RxJS + Coinbase Pro/Kraken + Technical Analysis Operators

+This is warranty-free.
+Use at your own risk.

 -l runs a live trade
   * You need to have either a .env set with environment variables for
     * COINBASE_API_KEY - your api key